YMM-Team/.github/profile/README.md

-# YMM Team Project
+# YMM-Project Team

+### This is us,
-Platform for automated student learning.
+And now, we`re develop platform for automated student learning.